tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Logical and bitwise:
 ani #    11 100 110  2  AND # (immediate db) with register A.
-ora R    10 110 SSS  1  OR register R, with register A. xra R    10 101 SSS  1  Exclusive OR, the register(R) with register A. rrc      00 001 111  1  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
+ora S    10 110 SSS  1  OR register S, with register A. xra S    10 101 SSS  1  Exclusive OR, the register(S) with register A. rrc      00 001 111  1  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
 Need to handle carry bit.

 Arithmetic: